 Arajuan crept even closer, the ominous fog shifted in the wind.
 He flinched when he realized he was no longer downwind.
 He heard Mika’s silvery stern voice.

 Creature.
 The word was akin to nettles piercing the flesh.
 Arajuan did not differ from her, his own heritage being dragon blooded.
 He shook his head, no he forsook his dragon blood.
 Gori would be a raged tempest when he returned, still he had already suffered at Gori’s hand before.
 The scales on his arm stood up as Mika and the wyrmling sped off.
 Socrates could no longer track their movement.
 He must leave the child to her fate.

 Arajuan slipped back toward his men.
-His face a mask hiding his emotions he led the men away from Lenagard.
+His face a mask which hid the depth of his emotions he led the men away from Lenagard.
 It was time to return and face his fate in the capital.
 If his body wasn’t ice cold the frustration he felt would melt the surrounding snow.
 He did not plan to fail, this was a mission he was dedicated to.
 The men marched behind him in silence.
 Socrates flew above counting the men.
 He had twenty left.

-It was not long until the towering walls of AsunaTuuli glistened like glittering marble against the dreary sky ahead of them.
+It was not long until the towering walls of AsunaTuuli glistened like a glittered white marble against the dreary sky ahead of them.
 Black clouds always swirled the capital these days, clouds of war, violence, and hatred.
-The smell of pollution filled Arajuan’s Lungs.
+The smell of pollution filled Arajuan’s lungs.
 The gates swung open and Gori was there to greet him.

 “Well, the hero returns!”
 Gori proclaimed.